Injury Prevention for your Pre- and Post-Workout Routine

 Stretching

 Most athletes are familiar with the idea of stretching.
-However, most athletes do not take this into consideration when implementing it into a pre-or post-workout routine.
+However, some athletes do not take this into consideration when implementing it into a pre-or post-workout routine.
 Much like hydrating, stretching is best when done both before and after a workout.
-If you don't warm up your muscles before beginning your reps, you are on your way to injury.
+If you don't warm up your muscles before beginning your reps, you may cause injury.

 Stretching with tools, like straps, help to take your prevention to the next level.
 They are designed to help get a deeper stretch, enabling recovery from workouts and keeping muscles limber enough to prevent injury in the future.
 For those who have a muscle group that is frequently tight, it may help to find a stretching routine using straps.